sagotoons/fuzzytools/README.md

 - Bind Camera to Markers

 #
-_Fuzzy Tools should work in blender 3.6, 4.0 and 4.1_
+_Fuzzy Tools is supported for blender 3.6 up to 4.2_

 #
 If you enjoy Fuzzy Tools, please consider supporting me on PayPal: